LuchKlooster/ConventCommons/README.md

 5. You're ready to use the microflows, nanoflows, and Java/JavaScript Actions in the Enumerations folders.

 ---
+---

 ## EnumReflection

 Over the years, questions about enumerations have regularly appeared on the forum, along with answers providing partial solutions:

-- CommunityCommons offers a template that requires a customized Java version for each enum.
+- CommunityCommons offers a template (EnumerationFromString) that requires a customized Java version for each enum.
-- There's a StringToEnum JavaAction available.
+- There's module EnumToList.
+This module allows to transform an enumeration (as object attribute) into a list of object in order to iterate with a loop.
 - ModelReflection contains enum data, but not all aspects are included.

-All enum information can be found in the MetaData.
+- All enum information can be found in the MetaData.
 Unfortunately, in recent Mendix versions, this data is not available in the client (JavaScript).

+So the (partly)solutions are scattered over a handfull of modules and require high-code alterations.
 I searched for the most low-code solution possible and came up with the idea of EnumReflection.

 ### How It Works

 In an after start-up microflow (`ASU_EnumReflection`), the JavaAction `CreateMxObjectEnum` is executed.
 This JavaAction searches the MetaData and stores the found data in the entities `MxObjectEnum`, `MxObjectEnumValue`, and `MxObjectEnumCaption`.

 These entities, attributes, and associations can be used directly—they are normal Mendix objects.
 Convenience microflows and nanoflows are also available to query this data.
-Additionally, there are two Java and JavaScript Actions to modify enum values in an object.
+Additionally, there are Java and JavaScript Actions to modify enum values in an object.
 For those who want to view the data, there's a page called `Enumerations_Overview`.

 ### Query Functions

 #### GetEnumValues

-- **Parameters:**
+- **Parameter:**
   - `EnumName` - Full enum name (module.enumname like system.language)
 - **Result:** List of `MxObjectEnumValue` with all values of the requested enum
 - **Purpose:** To loop over all values of the enum.
 In the iteration, all data is available in the attributes of `MxObjectEnumValue`